-In the computer report, there is a Couple Map which indicates how you each described your couple relationship and a Family Map which indicates how you each described your family of origin.
+In your report, there is a Couple Map, which indicates how you each described your relationship, and a Family Map which indicates how you each described your family of origin.
 These Maps are designed to help you better understand and discuss your couple relationship and families.
 The fact that families are so diverse can add to the challenge of merging individuals from two families into a couple relationship.